BlueBindy/schengen_calculator/README.md

 # Acknowledgements and Copyright
 SCOPE code and code to link the programme to the Google Sheet was taken from Code Institute Python Essentials Project Walthrough module

-DATEEIME module imported for handling and manipulation of dates (e.g. for transformation of user-entered date strings into datetime objects so mathematical operations could be performed.)
+DATETIME module imported for handling and manipulation of dates (e.g. for transformation of user-entered date strings into datetime objects so mathematical operations could be performed.)

 Gspread and GoogleAuth credentials imported to access and manipulate Google spreadsheets data.